samuelcg20/tp/docs/UserGuide.md

 - The app says it can’t save due to permissions.
 What should I do?
 - Move the `.jar` file to a folder you have write access to (e.g., your home folder or desktop) and run it again.

-- Can multiple EXCO members use the same data file?
-- Yes.
-Share the `addressbook.json` file via a cloud drive, but ensure only one person runs the app and edits the file at a time to avoid conflicts.